Zombie SKU: How to Make Profit from Products That Don’t Sell

 2. Re-analyze

-Even if some products start selling after being moved to a separate campaign, you still need to regularly check for zombie SKUs using the same method we described earlier.
+Even if some products start selling after being moved to a separate campaign, you still need to regularly check for ad zombies, using the same method we described earlier.
 It’s important to look at the details.

 Reasons a product might not sell aren’t always due to Google’s algorithms — they can also be in the ad or the offer itself.
 To give a product a chance, check: